Dejwas/Restaurant-reservation/README.md

 ## Project Features
 Main feature of the project is to allocate available restaurant tables for the reservation, when it is booked.
 This is achieved by filtering the available tables for the requested time, and then calculating the best-match tables (this is only a thing if restaurant have different size tables available) for the requested amount of people.
 Project also allows authenticated users (only seeder users are available, there is currently no registration due to the fact that reservation itself does not require authentication) to create new restaurants, with custom table sizes for future reservations.
 Authenticated users can also see restaurant list with ability to see all the future/past reservation for the restaurant.
+Most of the code can be seen on the [main commit](https://github.com/Dejwas/Restaurant-reservation/commit/efb19a5bd96be5c982d56563bafffd85aa21ea61).

 ## How to run the Project
 1. Clone the repository.